The TNL Team

 Aaron is licensed as a CPA in Oregon and works for Renewal by Andersen of Oregon.
 He holds a MAcc from Gonzaga University and a BS from the University of Oregon.
 Aaron is also a Navy veteran.
 He lives in Tigard, OR with his wife Andrea and their two children.
 His interests include, not surprisingly, shooting in the summertime and he serves as the League Commissioner for his Fantasy Football league when the season turns to fall.

-Craig Yon Board of Directors and Director of the Albany/Mary’s Peak Committee in the Siuslaw and BLM land on the Trash No Land Forum.
+Craig Yon Board of Directors and Director of the Albany/Mary’s Peak Committee in the Siuslaw and BLM land.

 From the Albany and Corvallis area, Craig graduated from OSU with degrees in Science Secondary Ed and General Science.
 Works at Hewlett Packard in Corvallis for just under 26 years as a technician.
 Main job responsibilities are equipment maintenace and repairs.
 Married over 25 years and has 2 wonderful children.